mohgermany1606/tagesspiegel_registration/README.md

 # Tagesspiegel Registration Automation

 This project automates the registration process on the Tagesspiegel website using Robot Framework and follows the Page Object Model (POM) principles.
-The test can be run in different environments by passing an environment parameter.
+The test can be run in different environments by passing an ENV parameter

+## Libraries Used

+SeleniumLibrary: For browser automation.
+ImapLibrary: For email handling.

 ## Prerequisites